r0x0r/pywebview/docs/guide/api.md

 ``` python
 window.x
 ```
-X coordinate of the window
+Get X coordinate of the top-left corrner of the window

 ## y
 ``` python
 window.y
 ```
-Y coordinate of the window
+Get Y coordinate of the top-left corrner of the window

 ## width